On the unmapped tent pitching for the heterogeneous wave equation: UTP in the heterogeneous case

 We consider now the heterogeneous case \eqref{eq:hetwave} with \(c(x) = c_1 > 0\) for \(x \in (0,L/2]\) and \(c(x) = c_2 > 0\) for \(x \in (L/2,L)\).
 Without loss of generality, we assume that \(c_1 > c_2\), so the absolute value of the slope of the characteristic lines is smaller in the left region of the domain, i.e., \(|1/c_1| < |1/c_2|\).
 For simplicity, we assume \(T= L/(2c_1)\). {In contrast to the homogeneous case, the space-time subdomains in the two regions can have different lengths and heights.
 We denote by $L_j$ and $H_j$, for $j=1,2$, the subdomain lengths and heights in the two regions.
 Without loss of generality, we fix $L_1$ and $H_1$ and study the UTP behavior for varying $L_2$ and $H_2$.
 In particular, we divide the left region \((0,L/2)\) into \(m_1\) non-overlapping subintervals (\(m_1 \in \mathbb{N}\backslash\{0\}\)) of equal length \(L_1 = L/(2m_1)\) and, following the characteristic lines, we set the height of the space-time rectangles (at the first iteration) to \(H_1 = L_1/(2c_1)\).
 In this way, the problem we aim to address in this work} is the following:

 {Now, we assume that the computational cost of each subdomain problem is proportional to its space-time volume.
 This is the case, e.g., when an explicit time-stepping scheme is used.
 Furthermore, noting that at each iteration $m_1+m_2$ red subdomain problems or $m_1+m_2-1$ black subdomain problems are solved, we assume that $m_1+m_2$ parallel processes are available.
-Moreover, since at each iteration the subdomain problems are solved in parallel, we assume that the cost of the each iteration is just the biggest among the ones solved in parallel.}
+Moreover, since at each iteration the subdomain problems are solved in parallel, we assume that the cost of iteration is just biggest volume among those subdomains.}

 {To find the optimal subdomains configuration, having fixed $L_1$ and $H_1$, it is necessary to identify all possible choices for \(m_2\) (hence $L_2$) and $H_2$.
 These are summarized in Fig.~\ref{fig:tabellina}.}